How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 - Use a jack suitable for the caravan’s weight, like a bottle jack for heavier models.

-- Ensure the ground is level and engage the handbrake for safety.
+- Make sure the ground is flat and use the handbrake for safety.

 Step 4: Lift the Caravan